-8.3 Guest/More AP
+8.3 Guest/More AP Screen

-Use this screen to configure a guest wireless network that allows access to the Internet through the Zyxel Device.
-Click Network Setting > Wireless > Guest/More AP.
-The screen appears as shown.
-This allows you to use one access point to provide several BSSs simultaneously.
+Use this screen to configure a guest WiFi network that allows access to the Internet through the Zyxel Device.
+You can use one access point to provide several BSSs simultaneously.
 You can then assign varying security types to different SSIDs.
-Wireless clients can use different SSIDs to associate with the same access point.
+WiFi clients can use different SSIDs to associate with the same access point.